Ryan Delaney: Rochdale

 Delaney joined Rochdale on a permanent deal on 9 January 2018, signing a contract for two and half years.
 He made his first team debut against Millwall in the fourth round of the 2017–18 FA Cup on 28 January.

 On 4 July 2018, Delaney signed a contract extension keeping him at the club until 2021.

+AFC Wimbledon (loan

 In September 2019 Delaney joined AFC Wimbledon on loan.
 He scored his first goal for the club in a 4–1 win at Southend United.

 Bolton Wanderers

 On 31 January 2020, Delaney signed for Bolton Wanderers on an 18 month contract.
 He scored his first goal for the club in a 2–2 draw with Burton Albion.
 At the end of the 2020–21 season, Bolton offered Delany a new contract.
 However, they were unable to come to an agreement and Delaney was released at the end of his contract.